 These associations suggest gut issues and a leaky gut contribute to all autoimmune disease processes.

-Alessio Fasano, the director of the Mucosal Biology research center and the center for celiac research at the University of Maryland school of Medicine says:
+Alessio Fasano, the director of the Mucosal Biology research center and the center for celiac research at the University of Maryland School of Medicine says:

 “Indeed, a growing body of evidence suggests that virtually the same trio of factors underpins most, and perhaps all, autoimmune diseases: an environmental substance that is presented to the body, a genetically based tendency of the immune system to overreact to the substance, and an unusually permeable gut.”

-Gluten and Gliaden Studies
+Gluten and Gliadin Studies

 Some researchers have speculated that diabetes, arthritis and gastric diseases such as Crohn’s disease are all autoimmune diseases, meaning they are caused by autoimmune reactions to a “leaky gut”.